 The doco has, i think, a good balance of interviews with many people who were involved in the damage-control, food management and re-building aspects of this alternative system, as well as a heap of ‘on the street’ type interviews, and a fair bit of archival footage alongside a huge amount of information and statistics.
 A good addition to any public or private DVD library, and a seminal piece which covers an epoch of Cuba’s history that relates to our own future in way which is probably more pertinent than it is comfortable.
 In particular, the public transport solutions must be seen to be believed, and the re-surgence of urban and community gardens are perhaps the best large-scale, modern example of growing food where you live, with its obvious and intricate benefits, that I’ve seen outlined in a documentary of this type.

 If you’re after a copy, you can buy it from the Documentary’s website, or it’s also available on Amazon.com.
-If you want to do a public screening (not a bad idea at all), you can add it too thier events calendar.
 Also, bits of it exist on YouTube , including an interview with the documentary’s director.